jonathanmorgan/context_text/README-django_1.6.md

         (sudo) apt-get install libapache2-mod-wsgi

 - configure your web server so it knows of research/research/wsgi.py.
-You'll add something like the following to the apache config:
+If apache, add something like this to the apache config (in ubuntu, for example, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`):

         WSGIDaemonProcess sourcenet-1 threads=10 display-name=%{GROUP}
         WSGIProcessGroup sourcenet-1